HajerBzen1/ATSv3.8/README.md

-This project is availble on siteweb: https://ats-legal.herokuapp.com/ \n the password is: admin
+This project is availble on siteweb: https://ats-legal.herokuapp.com/ , the password is: admin